burst1ng/Hola-Folks/README.md

 # Hola-Folks
-This is the first repo I have eger created.
+This is the first repo I have ever created.
 Bursting with curiosity!